bcunni2/vds/readme.md

 https://github.com/brandoncomputer/vds/projects/1

 # Issue Velocity Points
 Leave a comment under any task you'd like to be assigned to in the format [n][n] where n is a fibonacci number, the first representing how complex you feel the issue is, and the second representing how much effort you feel it will take to resolve.
 Average the new complexity with the existing complexity number, and the effort with the existing effort number.
-In the title, the very first [n] gets incremented by 1 if an item is incomplete at the end of a week to notate it's tardiness/ability to be reassigned.
+In the title, the very first [n] gets incremented by 1 if an item is incomplete and on the project board at the end of a week to notate it's tardiness/ability to be reassigned.

 I believe in simplicity.
 If you want to update the project, but don't want to geek out, zip your solution and attach it to the issue comments.
 I'll review and commit it for you when time permits.
 You can bug me about it to get it done faster, I don't mind.